The Cost of Unsaid Things

 How It Shows Up

-- Informal workarounds replacing formal processes.
+- Informal workarounds quietly replacing conversations that were never had.

-- Passive resistance framed as “realism.”
+- Passive resistance reframed as “just being realistic.”

 Why It Causes Damage

-How to Counter It
+How To Counter It

 What Good Looks Like

-Reflective Question
+A Reflective Question

 New chapters by email